Social exclusion: Individual exclusion

 More broadly, many women face social exclusion.
 Moosa-Mitha discusses the Western feminist movement as a direct reaction to the marginalization of white women in society.
 Women were excluded from the labor force and their work in the home was not valued.
 Feminists argued that men and women should equally participate in the labor force, in the public and private sector, and in the home.
 They also focused on labor laws to increase access to employment as well as to recognize child-rearing as a valuable form of labor.
 In some places today, women are still marginalized from executive positions and continue to earn less than men in upper management positions.

 Another example of individual marginalization is the exclusion of individuals with disabilities from the labor force.
 Grandz discusses an employer's viewpoint about hiring individuals living with disabilities as jeopardizing productivity, increasing the rate of absenteeism, and creating more accidents in the workplace.
 Cantor also discusses employer concern about the excessively high cost of accommodating people with disabilities.
-The marginalization of individuals with disabilities is prevalent today, despite the legislation intended to prevent it in most western countries, and the academic achievements, skills and training of many disabled people.
+The marginalization of individuals with disabilities is prevalent today, despite the legislation intended to prevent it in most Western countries, and the academic achievements, skills and training of many disabled people.

-There are also exclusions of sexual minorities because of their sexual orientation, gender identity, and/or sexual characteristics.
 The Yogyakarta Principles require that the states and communities abolish any stereotypes about LGBT people as well as stereotyped gender roles.

 "Isolation is common to almost every vocational, religious or cultural group of a large city.
 Each develops its own sentiments, attitudes, codes, even its own words, which are at best only partially intelligible to others."

 The popularity of a TikTok trend in which men call their friends to say good night has been attributed to a widespread longing for platonic connection.
 In a 2021 US survey, less than one-third of men said they had a private conversation, involving sharing feelings with a friend, within the previous week.
 Just under one-half of women reported doing so.